 Join me in the fight for a cure!

 Please consider a donation to The Histiocytosis Association.
 Click here to help us fight for a cure.

 Music for Histiocytosis Awareness: Playing for a Cure is a NWS BLUE project.
 Standing for Build, Learn, Understand and Experiment, NWS’s BLUE program is a combination of leadership and entrepreneurship training and hands-on experimentation that provides NWS Fellows with a comprehensive skill set to complement their musical training.

 NWS BLUE projects allow all Fellows to pursue musical activism based on their personal interests with their own original initiatives, from concept to execution.
 These special projects guide their continued development, while demonstrating music's ability to have a positive impact on the community, and benefiting South Florida programs and businesses.

-NWS BLUE projects were made possible with support from the Maxine and Stuart Frankel Foundation and the American Orchestras’ Futures Fund, a program of the League of American Orchestras made possible by funding from the Ann & Gordon Getty Foundation.
+NWS BLUE projects were made possible with support from the Maxine and Stuart Frankel Foundation.